Japan–Korea Undersea Tunnel: Activities since World War II

 In September 2002, a five-member Japanese delegation visited South Gyeongsang Governor Kim Hyuk-kyu of Korea's southeastern provincial government to discuss the proposal of an undersea tunnel.
 The legislative group from Japan was headed by Daizō Nozawa, a future Japanese Cabinet Minister of Justice who was then a Liberal Democratic Party (LDP) legislator in Japan's House of Councilors.
 Nozawa, who was then a key figure involved in Japanese civil engineering projects, toured Korea's Geoje region.
 The visit marked a starting point on the contemplated tunnel on the South Korean side, officials at the regional government stated.
 The same month saw comments by Alexander Losyukov, Russia's vice foreign minister for Asia-Pacific affairs, raising discussion on the tunnel project and saying that it was "something for the distant future, but feasible."

 The tunnel proposal was again brought forward in the recent era by Japan's 91st prime minister, Yasuo Fukuda.
-At an August 2009 meeting of the International Highway Foundation, in Japan, which was addressed by Huh Moon-doh of South Korea, a video was shown of a half-kilometer long test tunnel excavated from Karatsu toward Korea.
-The foundation also conducted geophysical research on the sea bottom in the Tsushima and Iki Islands areas.
+At an August 2009 meeting of the International Highway Foundation in Japan, which was addressed by Huh Moon-doh of South Korea, a video was shown of a half-kilometer-long test tunnel excavated from Karatsu toward Korea.
+The foundation also conducted geophysical research on the seafloor in the Tsushima and Iki Islands areas.
 Addressing the congregation, Huh stated a serious interest in the project, which was made more attractive by the economic activity that it would generate for both countries in the midst of 2009's deepening economic recession.
 However, Huh interjected that "there are still deep and lingering anxieties among Korean citizens over closer connections with Japan" in reference to centuries of warfare between the nations dating back to Japan's invasions of the peninsula in the 16th century, which almost mirrored that of Britain and France.
 Huh also commented on the growing possibility of Chinese economic hegemony in the region, which could be blunted by greater South Korean and Japanese cooperation.
 "The tunnel connecting the two nations would be the very symbol of such cooperation," Huh reiterated.